MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

     I.1 Load data :
         I.1.1 Requests the OFF search API (see response.json_).

-        I.1.2 Parsed and reorganized json responses (see valid_product.json_):
+        I.1.2 Reorganized json responses (see valid_product.json_):

-            * Make one list with all valid products.
+            * Keeps only products dict and makes one big list with all of them valid (= has the required fields).
             * Selects and translates categories (often in english in OFF search API responses).

         I.1.3 Inserts in the database.